AKROGIS/Enterprise-QC/FacilityEditing/Editing Facilities.md

 This script can be run repeatedly without concern.
 When in doubt, run this script one final time after all changes are made and the QC check comes back clean.
+In general, an attribute will only be calculated if the value is null (or empty) an existing value that is different than what the calculated value would be will result in a QC issue needing resolution.

+This query must be run on any edited feature classes in a version being QC checked to ensure there are not missing attributes.
+The QC check is often silent on missing values (i.e. `GEOMETRYID`) when it expect that this script will provide the missing values.

 ## Post To DEFAULT